Reflections on Burning Man 2024

 Very quiet

-I didn’t stay till the embers became safe to approach due to the increasing dust.
-The walk to the bikes was quiet.
-The bike ride home was not though — everyone got caught in the storm.
-My and Jesse’s bike path barely intersected with BRC at the 10 o’clock street.
+I didn’t stay to watch the embers die out due to the worsening storm.
+Jesse and I walked back to our bikes.
+The walk was quiet… the bike ride home less so, as everyone became caught in the storm.
+Jesse and I became lost almost immediately after leaving the temple crowd, and our heavily skewed route home barely intersected with BRC at the 10 o’clock street.
 Any further and we’d have careened into deep playa.

 This is what the bike ride back looked like.
 The blue glow is an art car

 But we returned to IL safely.
-We crowded into the kitchen which was smaller due to being half torn-down, but still insulated against the dust.
+We crowded into the kitchen, which was smaller than usual due to being half torn-down, but still insulated against the dust.
 The slow trickle of dusty people stumbling into the kitchen was funny.
 We all took photos together.

 D u s t y

-Late in the evening I packed up all my things and my tent in the dust (funny video of this).
-I put my luggage on the camp truck this time, not the bus, and curled up on a mattress pad in the shared air conditioned yurt for bed.
+Late in the evening, mid-dust storm, I packed up all my things and my tent (funny video of this).
+I loaded my luggage onto the camp truck this time, not the bus, brushed my teeth, and curled up on a mattress pad in the shared air conditioned yurt for bed.

 What a week